Rufus Mayes

-Rufus Lee Mayes (December 5, 1947 – January 9, 1990) was an American football offensive lineman in the National Football League (NFL) for the Chicago Bears, the Cincinnati Bengals, and the Philadelphia Eagles.
+Rufus Lee Mayes (December 5, 1947 – January 9, 1990) was an American professional football offensive lineman in the National Football League (NFL) for the Chicago Bears, the Cincinnati Bengals, and the Philadelphia Eagles.

 Early life

 Mayes grew up in Toledo, Ohio, the son of Mr. and Mrs. Roosevelt Mayes, who also had three daughters.
 He attended Toledo Macomber High School in Toledo, where he led the team to the 1964 City League championship.

 College career

 Mayes attended Ohio State University and was a starting lineman for all 28 games he played for the Ohio State Buckeyes.
 His first two years, he was a tight end.
 After the Buckeyes had records of 4-5 and 6-3, respectively, in his first two-season, in his senior year he was switched to offensive tackle.
 The Buckeyes went 10-0, won the Big Ten championship, defeated the University of Southern California in the 1969 Rose Bowl and were named national champions.

 Following his senior season, Mayes was named Second-Team All-American by the Associated Press.